-All photos and videos taken for the parish of St. Stephen's should be stored securely on devices belonging to PCC.
+All photos and videos taken for The parish of Holy Trinity and Saint Stephen's, Bristol should be stored securely on devices or secure online storage (e.g. Dropbox or Google photos) belonging to PCC.
 No photo or video should be left stored on personal photography or videography equipment.